-MINOR LEAGUE EXPERIENCE: Spent six seasons as a manager in the Texas farm system from 2009- 14, guiding his clubs to postseason berths in four of those six campaigns...managed over half of club's current 40-man roster at some point in past six seasons...served as manager for Class A Bakersfield (2009), Double-A Frisco (2010-13), and Triple-A Round Rock (2014)… in lone season at Triple-A last year, managed a club that saw 79 different players suit up, including 25 different starting pitchers…was named Texas League's best managing prospect for his first three years at Frisco from 2010-12, going to the postseason in each of those three campaigns…the RoughRiders lost in the league finals in 2012… made managerial and coaching debut at Bakersfield in 2009, leading the Blaze to the California League North Division finals.
+MINOR LEAGUE EXPERIENCE: Spent six seasons as a manager in the Texas farm system from 2009- 14, guiding his clubs to postseason berths in four of those six campaigns…served as manager for High-A Bakersfield (2009), Double-A Frisco (2010-13), and Triple-A Round Rock (2014)… in lone season at Triple-A, managed a club that saw 79 different players suit up, including 25 starting pitchers…was named Texas League's best managing prospect for his first 3 years at Frisco from 2010-12, going to the postseason in each of those 3 campaigns…the RoughRiders lost in the league finals in 2012… made managerial and coaching debut at Bakersfield in 2009, leading the Blaze to the California League North Division finals.

-PLAYING CAREER: Originally selected by Texas in the fifth round of the 1982 June draft out of Stanford University, the former third baseman played 1334 games over 11 seasons in the Majors with Texas (1985-91, 1995), Pittsburgh (1991- 92) and Chicago-NL (1992-95)...still ranks second in Rangers' history with 835 games at third base, trailing only Buddy Bell (901), whose spot he claimed after Bell was traded to Cincinnati in 1985…prior to a trade to Pittsburgh in 1991, he compiled a .991 fielding percentage at third base for Texas, a figure which is still a single-season Major League record at the position for either league (min.
-108 games)…lone postseason action came in seven starts at third base for Pirates in 1991 NLCS, batting .304 (7-23) in his club's seven-game series loss…his four career homers off current San Diego manager Bud Black are tied for his most against any opponent in his career.
+PLAYING CAREER: Originally selected by Texas in the fifth round of the 1982 June draft out of Stanford University, the former third baseman played 1334 games over 11 seasons in the majors with Texas (1985-91, 1995), Pittsburgh (1991- 92), and Chicago-NL (1992-95)…ranks third in Rangers history with 835 games at third base, trailing only Adrian Beltre (871) and Buddy Bell (901), whose spot he claimed after Bell was traded to Cincinnati in 1985…prior to a trade to Pittsburgh in 1991, he compiled a .991 fielding percentage at third base for Texas, a figure which is still a single-season Major League record at the position for either league (min.
+108 games)…lone postseason action came in 7 starts at third base for Pirates in 1991 NLCS, batting .304 (7-23) in his club's 7-game series loss…his 4 homers off Colorado manager Bud Black are tied for his most against any opponent in his career.